madwire-media/sails-generate-forestay/README.md

 - `model.forestay.index.hideEditButton` hide edit button in indexes
 - `model.forestay.index.hideDeleteButton` hide delete button in indexes
 - `model.forestay.index.filterLogicalOperator === "or"` set to "or" and filters will user "or" logical oporator.
 Default is "and"
-- `model.forestay.createdAtLabel` - Label for the "Created At" label
+- `model.forestay.createdAtLabel` - Label for the "Created At" label.
+For example, if you wanted to change "Created At to "Connected" in the index and
 - `boolean` type replacement text
 ```Javascript
 privacy: {